rocky-lq/rocky-lq.github.io/_pages/about.md

 Hello!
 This is Qi Luo (罗旗).
 My research focuses on **LLM4Code** and **LLM4Decompile**.

+I'm looking for a PhD position starting in 2025 fall.

 Education
 ======
 * (2022.09-) M.S. in Southern University of Science and Technology.